Red Dwarf X: Broadcast

 In Australia, Red Dwarf X was broadcast on ABC1 from 7 November 2012.
 In New Zealand, Red Dwarf X was broadcast on BBC UKTV between January and February 2013.
 In the United States, Red Dwarf X made its American broadcast debut on the PBS station KERA-TV in Dallas, Texas, in July and August 2013.
 The distributor announced plans to roll out the show to other American public broadcasting stations in 2014.

+Reception

+Writing in 2015, Den of Geek ranked Red Dwarf X the seventh of the then nine full seasons of the show, saying that "it still feels a bit miraculous", praising it as a "return to the Dwarf we knew and loved".

 Home media

 Red Dwarf X was released on Blu-ray and DVD in the United Kingdom on 19 November 2012, in Australia on 12 December 2012, and in the United States on 8 January 2013.
 A limited-edition DVD steelbook was released along with the standard DVD and Blu-ray; a different limited-edition steelbook Blu-ray, exclusive to Zavvi, was released on 25 April 2016.

 In Japan, Red Dwarf X was released in a box set along with Back to Earth.
 The set was released on 3 February 2015.